 The ban applies to the sale and supply of plastic produce bags for loose fresh fruit and vegetables.
+The ban does not apply to:

 - produce bags which have achieved an Australian composting standard. - produce bags used for anything other than loose fresh fruit and vegetables (e.g. those supplied for meat, deli, nuts) - pre-packaged fruit and vegetables - bulk bags sold on-shelf - reusable produce bags made from plastic fabric such as polyester or nylon